leonfoliveira/Social-Backend/README.md

 # Social Backend

-A social network API based on twitter under development using TDD, solid design and clean arquitecture principles.
+A social network API based on twitter under development using solid design and clean arquitecture principles.

 ## Disclaimer